 Henry Venmore-Rowland was born and bred in Suffolk and graduated from Oxford with a degree in Ancient & Modern History.
 The Last Caesar (Bantam), his astonishingly mature first novel, is a wonderfully readable story of military action and high political intrigue in Nero's last year as Emperor.
 Its narrator, Aulus Caecina Severus, is an ambitious soldier who is wickedly honest about himself and the corruption involved in attaining "the purple".
 The Sword & the Throne (Bantam) concludes his adventures in the Year of the Four Emperors.

 Caroline Walton has published several books on Russia and is married to a Russian-Ukrainian.
 The Besieged (Biteback) is an unsparing and uplifting memoir in which the experience and example of the survivors of the wartime siege of Leningrad helped Caroline come to terms with a crisis in her own life.
-Smashed in the USSR (Old Street) is the true story of a Russian alcoholic who told Caroline of his extraordinary adventures in the USSR.
+Smashed in the USSR (Old Street) is the true story of a Russian alcoholic who told Caroline of his extraordinary adventures under the old communist regime.

-S. Williams lives in Yorkshire , and has written lyrics for rock bands as well as poetry and a stunning debut thriller, Tuesday Falling (HarperCollins), which features a young girl living in the network of tunnels and abandoned stations beneath the streets of London.
+S. Williams lives in Yorkshire and has written lyrics for rock bands as well as poetry.
+His stunning debut thriller, Tuesday Falling (HarperCollins), features a young girl living in the network of tunnels and abandoned stations beneath the streets of London.
 Tuesday is an avenger of wrongs who takes her crusade to violent extremes.